Nursery - Boulder Campus

 One of the big reasons our baby and toddler rooms are such terrific places for little ones is because we have wonderful volunteers.
 All volunteers have been carefully screened by church staff and have completed background checks.
 Having enough volunteers ensures that each child gets plenty of friendly, personal attention.
 If your child shares in the use of the nursery facilities, we urge you to also share in the responsibility of adequate and quality nursery care by signing up to help staff our nursery program.
 Parents are encouraged to volunteer at-least three times per quarter; a sign-up sheet is available each week.

-Please do not hesitate to speak to our Nursery Coordinator, Megan Moon, or our Director of Children's Ministry, John Mullis, if you have any questions or suggestions for improvement in our Nursery.
+Please do not hesitate to speak to our volunteer Nursery Coordinator, Stacy Frazer, or our Director of Children's Ministry, John Mullis, if you have any questions or suggestions for improvement in our Nursery.
 You can find contact information for each of our staff members on our staff page.

 In case of a fire alarm, please meet your child on the grass area north of the church, adjacent to the community gardens, not in the Nursery!
 We have an evacuation plan in place.
 Any congestion in the hall would hinder our escape route.

 Each room is designed to meet the needs of each baby's physical, spiritual and emotional stages of development.
 They are given clean toys geared to stimulate their development.
 Transfer of babies to the Toddler room will be based on maturation/mobility.
 The Nursery Coordinator will help make this decision.
-Two year old children are promoted to a Preschool classroom once they have turned two.
+Two year old children are promoted to a Preschool classroom in September and March.